mines-erds/course-overviews/Module_1_IntroAndSyntax.md

 ## Concept map creation
 Now comes the time to consider a dataset and create a concept map of how you would go about cleaning and exploring it.
 Consider what you have learned about integrating domain knowledge into a design thinking framework, and how that might inform your data analysis plan-of-attack.

-- Take a look at the [*Titanic* dataset](https://www.openml.org/d/40945) using Google Sheets (don't worry, we will use python later to more efficiently do this!)
+- Take a look at the [*Titanic* dataset](https://www.openml.org/d/40945) using Google Sheets (don't worry, we will use python later to more efficiently do this type of data exploration!)
-- Use your 'domain knowledge' to consider who had the best chance for survival.
+- Use your 'domain knowledge' about the Titanic and socioeconomics to consider who had the best chance for survival.
 If you need to gather some domain knowledge, go [here][(https://web.stanford.edu/class/archive/cs/cs109/cs109.1166/problem12.html).
 - Sketch out (using pen and paper) a concept map of the path you would take through data analysis.
 Consider the following:
   - Which parts of the data are already clean, and which are messy and need cleaning?
   - What is a possible hypothesis that you would like to test with this dataset?